-Diversity, Equity & Inclusion and Work-Life Management
+Diversity, Equity, Inclusion and Work-Life Management Initiatives in Japan

-Ricoh Group's Vision for Diversity, Equity & Inclusion and Work-Life Management
+Ricoh Groupʼs Vision for Diversity, Equity, Inclusion and Work-Life Management

 The Ricoh Group will improve its corporate strength by ensuring every employee plays an active role with a sense of fulfillment, which will lead to innovations and contribute to the sustainable development of society.
 To realize this, we need to create an environment where diverse people can play active roles.
 Each employee needs to manage both their work and private life and work with high productivity.

-Based on this policy, the Ricoh Group positions Diversity, Equity & Inclusion and Work-Life Management as one of its management strategies.
+Based on this policy, the Ricoh Group positions Diversity, Equity, Inclusion and Work-Life Management as one of its management strategies.

 The Ricoh Group has set three axes of “Cultivate awareness and corporate culture,” (the key element), “Promoting the Active Engagement of Diverse People” and “Supporting Work-Life Management and Reviewing Work Styles,” and is taking initiatives for each.

-Diversity, Equity & Inclusion
+Diversity, Equity, Inclusion

 Employees with different cultures and backgrounds perform at their full capacity to generate innovation that creates new value.